jlricon/open_nintil/README.md

 # OpenNintil

-This is a repository of the code used to produce figures and analysis for the [Nintil] blog(www.nintil.com).
+This is a repository of the code used to produce figures and analysis for the [Nintil](www.nintil.com) blog.

 The principles behind are: